moea/playground/pages/_posts/2025-04-08-occurrence.md

-A language so unpopular that [_Larry Wall_](https://en.wikipedia.org/wiki/Larry_Wall) mogged its file extension out of existence 40 years ago.
+A language so unpopular that [_Larry Wall_](https://en.wikipedia.org/wiki/Larry_Wall) mogged its file extension out of existence decades ago.
 I'm going to assume the reader has heard vague murmurs about Prolog but can't necessarily read it --- though knows of its more distinguishing features, principally